Pressio/pressio/README.md

 * Pressio is work-in-progress.
 At the time of this writing, it is a fairly young project and things are obviously evolving.
 Several package would benefit from substantial work on testing and documentation, and this is ongoing.
 However, `pressio` is functional and has been already tested/deployed on large-scale applications.

+## Documentation

+To enable documentation, download the m.css c++ template and run ./doxygen /path/to/conf.py.

 *This document is in progress, more details soon.*